sinch/sinch-sdk-dotnet/README.md

 For more in depth version of the Sinch APIs, please refer to the official developer portal - [developers.sinch.com](https://developers.sinch.com/)

+>[!WARNING]
-> ## :warning:  **This SDK is currently available as a technical preview.
-It is being provided for the purpose of collecting feedback, and should not be used in production environments.** :warning:
+>This SDK is currently available as a technical preview.
+It is being provided for the purpose of collecting feedback, and should not be used in production environments.

 * [Installation](#installation)
 * [Getting started](#getting-started)